-We commission artists to create experimental and risk-taking new work, often working with place and/or with people.
+We commission artists to create experimental and risk-taking new work, often working with place and people.

 An important strand of our work is with early career visual artists, on projects and programmes that support their practice and career development.